-- Staff understood the requirements of legislation and guidance when considering consent and decision making. - Staff supported patients to make decisions.
-Where appropriate, they assessed and recorded a patient's mental capacity to make a decision. - 8 Weightmedics Edgware Road Inspection report 06/08/2021
+- Staff understood the requirements of legislation and guidance when considering consent and decision making. - Patients were asked to consent to treatment during the initial clinic registration process.
+However, this decision was not revisited once patients had spoken to the doctor and received information on all treatment risks.
+We made a recommendation to the provider to consider how consent to treatment is obtained and reviewed. - Staff supported patients to make decisions.
+Where appropriate, they assessed and recorded a patient's mental capacity to make a decision. - The service monitored the process for seeking consent appropriately.